-Following the sending of the 2017 Annual Benefit Statements, JSS received many requests from members about updating their personal details e.g. name change, Death Benefit Nomination (DBN), home address change and marital status etc.
+Following the sending of the Annual Benefit Statements, JSS receive many requests from members about updating their personal details e.g. Changes of name, Death Benefit Nomination (DBN), home address, marital status etc.

 If you reached State Pension age before 6 April 2016, you could get more money if you delay claiming or stop your State Pension.
 More information can be found on the Deferring your State Pension - external link page.

-Both members and employers are welcome to visit us by appointment during office hours.
+Both members and employers are welcome to visit us by appointment during office hours (8.30am to 4.30pm Monday to Friday excluding bank holidays).
 We can offer a private interview room for confidential matters.
 Please feel free to contact us to arrange a time that is convenient for you.
-The office is open from 8.30am to 4.30pm Monday to Friday (excluding bank holidays).

-If you are not expecting contact from an organisation then you should always verify who they are (this includes contact by telephone, email and text).
+If you are not expecting contact from an organisation then you should always verify who they are.
 No reputable organisation will mind you checking their credentials or calling them back.
 Never give out personal details or information to cold calls, or respond to emails or texts if you are unsure.

 If you cannot verify the identity of the person contacting you, never disclose your personal details.

 HMRC takes fraud and scams very seriously and provides information regarding current known scams and what to do.
 The links below provide further information.

 - Genuine HMRC contact and recognising phishing emails - external link contains a current list of digital and other contact that is issued by HM Revenue and Custom.